Skip to content

 Copyright 2013 James Marsh

-The river is still in good shape flowing near a normal level and clear.
+The river is flowing below a normal level and clear.
 Good hatches are taking place.
-Steelhead fishing is done for the season but trout fishing is very good.
+We received two good reports from customers fishing this past week.

 Clarity: clear